divaprotocol/oracles/docs/Tellor.md

 # System overview

+Derivative contracts (also referred to as "contingent pools" or simply "pools") created on DIVA Protocol require one data input following expiration.
+The Tellor adapter offers users of DIVA Protocol a decentralized oracle solution for outcome reporting.

+The key benefits of using the Tellor integration are highlighted below:
+* No single point of failure as anyone can report the outcome in a permissionless way
+* Disputes do not interrupt the reporting process meaning that reporters can continue to report values without the need for an additional request
-The Tellor adapter offers a way to receive data inputs in a fully decentralized manner.
+* The Tellor adapter offers the possibility to add tips to incentivize reporting

+Those advantages give users a high confidence that pools will settle correctly.
+Refer to the [risks](#risks) section to understand the risks involved.

 ## How it works

-* A user creates a contingent pool on DIVA Protocol and sets the [Tellor adapter contract](#relevant-addresses) as the data provider.
-The creation of a pool constitutes a request to the assigned data provider to report the outcome of the corresponding underlying event/metric at a future point in time.
+1. **Pool creation:** A user creates a contingent pool on DIVA Protocol and sets the Tellor adapter contract address as the data provider.
+The creation of a pool constitutes a request to the assigned data provider to report the outcome of the underlying event/metric at a future point in time.
-* Tellor reporters are running their software to monitor DIVA Protocol for expired pools.
-If you want to create a reporter yourself, take a look [here](https://github.com/divaprotocol/oracles/blob/main/README.md).
-If you want to run an existing reporting software, check out the [DIVA team's Tellor client implementation](https://github.com/divaprotocol/diva-monorepo/tree/main/packages/diva-oracle) or the [Tellor team's one](https://github.com/tellor-io/telliot-feeds).
-* If a pool
+2. **Monitoring:** Tellor reporters are monitoring expired pools that require reporting by running special software (so-called "DIVA Tellor clients").
+There are two implementations available, one developed by the [DIVA team](https://github.com/divaprotocol/diva-monorepo/tree/main/packages/diva-oracle) and one by the [Tellor team](https://github.com/tellor-io/telliot-feeds).
+If you plan to build your own reporter software, check out the [README](https://github.com/divaprotocol/oracles/blob/main/README.md) for guidance.
+3. **Reporting to Tellor Protocol:** If a pool expired, reporters submit their values to the Tellor smart contract.
+Only values that are submitted during the submission period, which starts at the time of pool expiration and lasts for 7 days (subject to change), are considered valid submissions.
-* The first value that remains undisputed for more than 12h will be considered the final value.
-The value is pushed into DIVA Protocol by calling the `setFinalReferenceValue` function on the Tellor adapter contract.
+4. **Reporting to DIVA Protocol:** The first value submitted to the Tellor Protocol that remains undisputed for more than 12h will be considered the final one and is submitted to DIVA Protocol by calling the `setFinalReferenceValue` function on the Tellor adapter contract.
+This will set the status of the final reference value to "Confirmed" and determine the payouts for each counterparty involved in the derivative contract.
+No further submissions to DIVA Protocol are possible afterwards.

-## Notes for reporters
+**Comments:**
+* Values submitted to Tellor Protocol prior to pool expiration or for pools that have already been confirmed will be ignored.
+To save gas, it is recommended to check the timestamps of the Tellor submissions and the status of the final reference value prior to calling the `setFinalReferenceValue` function on the Tellor adapter contract.
-* Values submitted prior to pool expiration will be considered invalid.
+* Values submitted to the Tellor Protocol may be disputed.
+Refer to [Tellor disputes](#tellor-disputes) section for details.

-* Nothing prevents reports to submit values to the Tellor protocol for expired and already reported (also referred to as "Confirmed") pools.
-It is recommended to check whether a pool is confirmed (`statusFinalReferenceValue = "Confirmed"`) before submitting a value.
-* Disputed values will be disregarded and are handled in a separate process managed by Tellor
+## Reporting frequency
+Tellor reporters are required to stake 100 TRB (also referred to as 1 stake) to be able to report one value every 12 hours.
+2 stakes allow to report one value every 6 hours, etc.

 ## Fees
 Reporters receive